 Adobe Lightroom – Used to edit and organise my library of images.

-Adobe Premier Pro – A great piece of editing software.
+Adobe Premiere Pro – A great piece of editing software.
 I probably utilise about 3% of what it is capable of.

 Photo Printer – I use a Canon Pixma Pro 10s.
 This produces amazing quality prints, up to A3 size and is very simple to calibrate, which means it’s easy to print what you see on the screen.
 Most of my Ltd Edition prints come from this machine.